garfix/nligems/doc/internals.md

 Deictic center: This current subject of conversation is called the deictic center.
 We have just seen the deictic center of person.
 There may also be deictic centers for time (where is 'now' in the active conversation) and space (where is 'here').

 Common sense: From the sentence a user enters (e.g. "John went into a restaurant") the system may infer some information that is implied in the situation and store this in the dialog context (i.e. "John eats food", "John pays the bill").

+### Update Dialog plan

+In a system that helps the user make a selection, the system usually takes the initiative for questions.
+It has a dialog plan to guide it.
+When the user has answered the system's question, the plan needs to be updated and a new question prepared.

 ### Update Goal, plans and actions